Risk Management

 If average temperatures were to increase or climate disasters were to become more frequent or intense as physical effects of climate change, it could affect the operations of construction sites which are core to our business.

-If regulations were to become stricter with regard to construction of new buildings, land alterations, use of materials derived from natural resources, and others, in order to shift society to more decarbonized and in harmony with nature, it could reduce the demand for new construction.
+If regulations become stricter with regard to construction of new buildings, land alterations, use of materials derived from natural resources, and others, in order to shift society to more decarbonized and in harmony with nature, it could reduce the demand for new construction.

 We have been disclosing financial information based on the Task Force on Climate-related Financial Disclosures (TCFD) Recommendation since 2020, and also based on the Taskforce on Nature-related Financial Disclosures (TNFD) Recommendations since 2024.
 We have been analyzing risks and opportunities related to climate change and nature and studying response measures.
 The Sustainability Committee (chaired by the President) deliberates and decides on response measures, and the Board of Directors ensures that they are in line with our business strategies.